 - Permanent alimony in the face of divorce from a long-term marriage

-There are a number of factors that can influence the decision the court makes regarding alimony in your case:
+There are a number of factors that can influence the decision the court makes regarding alimony in your case, including:

 - The duration of your marriage